 - any of a genus (Mazama) of small South and Central American deer with short, unbranched antlers

-Origin: ME broket < Anglo-Norm broquet, yearling (of roe deer) < OFr broc, a spit, tine of a stag's horn: see broach
+Origin of brocketMiddle English broket from Anglo-Norman broquet, yearling (of roe deer) from Old French broc, a spit, tine of a stag's horn: see broach

 Any of several small South American deer of the genus Mazama, having short unbranched horns.

 Origin of brocketMiddle English broket two- or three-year-old male red deer with its first horns from Old French brocard from broque animal's horn dialectal variant of broche spit ; see broach 1.